119 D2C Brands That Are Disrupting India’s Consumer Market

 Fitness startup BoldFit, which was founded in December 2018 by Pallav Bihani, sells nutritional supplements and fitness equipment to consumers.

-The startup sells Food Safety and Standards Authority of India-certified (FSSAI) products in the market and works with WHO-GMP-approved manufacturing firms to implement quality checks at every stage.
+The startup claims to sell Food Safety and Standards Authority of India (FSSAI)-certified products and works with WHO-GMP-approved manufacturing firms to implement quality checks at every stage.

-The fitness startup has created more than 400 SKUs across health and ayurvedic supplements, healthy foods, home gym equipment and accessories in the last three years.
+The fitness startup has so far created more than 400 SKUs across health and ayurvedic supplements, healthy foods, home gym equipment and accessories categories.

 15. Bombay Shirt Company

 Founded in 2012 by Akshay Narvekar, Bombay Shirt Company is an online clothing brand.
-The startup sells bespoke apparel for men and women.
-It presently leads four brands–Bombay Shirt Company, cityof_, Pause and Korra.
-It has a presence in India, Dubai and New York.
+The startup sells bespoke apparel for men and women and has a presence in India, Dubai and New York.

 16. Bombay Shaving Company

-Founded in 2016, Bombay Shaving Company initially started as a men-focussed D2C personal care brand but later started offering a range of products in hair removal and hair care categories.
-It has a portfolio of over 100 SKUs including shaving regimens, trimmers, beard products, razors for women, wax strips, hair removal creams, and other allied personal care products.
+Founded in 2016, Bombay Shaving Company is a men-focussed D2C personal care brand that sells a range of products including trimmers, razors for women, wax strips, hair removal creams, and other personal care products.

-Earlier in 2022, it secured INR 30 Cr in its then-ongoing Series C funding round.
-So far, it has a total of $45.6 Mn in funding.
-It counts Gulf Islamic Investments, Malabar Investments, Patni Advisors, Singularity AMC and Reckitt Benckiser as its investors.
+So far, it has a total of $45.6 Mn in funding and counts Gulf Islamic Investments, Malabar Investments, Patni Advisors, Singularity AMC and Reckitt Benckiser as its investors.

 17. Boult